stephencrowell/lungair-fhir-server/example/example.md

 ## Create JSON

-In order for `populate_fhir_server.py` to recognize `ExampleDataSource`, we need to create a new JSON file with the proper information. [example.json](example.json).
+In order for `populate_fhir_server.py` to recognize `ExampleDataSource`, we need to create a new JSON file with the proper information. [example.json](example.json) shows the format needed to create a proper JSON file.

-Note that your implementation of `patient_data_source.py` and JSON file should be in `data_sources/`.
+Note the directory your implementation is located in will need an empty `__init__.py` inside the directory.
-`example_data_source.py` and `example.json` are not since they are example files.
+This will allow your implementation to be seen as a package that can be imported easily.

-After following these steps, you will be able to run `populate_fhir_server.py` with your JSON file as an arguement.
+After following these steps, you will be able to run `populate_fhir_server.py` with your JSON file as an argument.

 ## Adding Customization

-While the steps created a minimal implementation, it is possible to implement more methods.
+While the previous steps created a minimal implementation, it is possible to implement more methods.
 This will allow you to have more information stored on the FHIR server.
 Two pieces of information stored in `example.csv` we did not use are `patient_name` and `date`.